jnbdz/VMs-quickstarts/README.md

 - 2007 - Citrix bought XenSource, Inc
 - 2008 - RedHat acquired KVM
 - 2010-2016 - *HVM Optimization*
+    - HW acceleration when available (e.g. Local APIC and Posted Interrupts) instead of Device Emulation
+    - PV extension where faster, including on Windows (marketing term: PVHVM)
 - 2011 - With Linux 3.0 supports Xen PV out of the box
 - 2013 - Xen project moved to the auspices of the Linux Foundation and “Xen” changed to “Xen Project” (now Amazon, AMD, Cisco, Citrix, Intel, Oracle and more support the Project)
+    - Support for: Arm32 and later 64
+    - One virtualization mode on Arm
+- 2017 - Changed the architecture of the HVM to avoid the usage of QEMU
+    - Windows guests without QEMU
+    - Reduce code size
+    - increase security
+    - enabled PVH Dom0
+    - **Requires** PVH support in guest OSes
+    - Build an HVM only version of Xen

 ## What is virtualization?
 And why?
 - Instead of leaving a lot of hardware unused and let it go to waste you can use virtualization